mobizt/FirebaseClient/README.md

 > [!WARNING]
 > Don't use delay in the loop when async task is running because it will block the process in the queue to run.

-For ESP32's `FreeRTOS` task, the CPU Core 1 is recommend for safely operation even the library is async operation but the SSL/TLS handshake during establishing the new server connection of the SSL client is the blocking process which can leed to wdt reset error.
+For ESP32's `FreeRTOS` task, the CPU Core 1 is recommend for safely operation.
+Although the async task is designed to run without blocking, the SSL/TLS handshake in SSL client is the blocking process and running the task in Core 0 may cause the wdt reset.

 **Example** for `Maintain Authentication and Async Operation Queue` in ESP32's `FreeRTOS` task in lambda function usage style.